 Title and Organization:

-During the Clinton Administration, she worked in the U.S. Department of the Treasury, where she was responsible for all tax policy matters related to insurance and managed care.
-She played important roles in the healthcare reform and Superfund reform efforts.
+During the Clinton Administration, she worked in the US Department of the Treasury where she was responsible for all tax policy matters related to insurance and managed care, and played roles in healthcare reform and Superfund reform efforts.